 Catoctin Mountain Park

-Catoctin Mountain Park (NPS), offers a variety of outdoor recreation experiences for visitors of all ages.
+Catoctin Mountain Park, a national park (NPS), offers a variety of outdoor recreation experiences for visitors of all ages.
 The park includes 25 miles of hiking trails, popular trout fishing streams, camping, and horseback riding.
 There is no entrance fee at this time for Catoctin Mountain Park.
 Stop in at the Catoctin Mountain Park Visitor Center for a map, to peruse the small bookstore, and view an exhibit about the history of the park area and the animals that live here.

 National Parks have long been known for their scenic vistas and Catoctin Mountain Park offers some stunning views.
 The park maintains 25 miles of hiking trails with difficulty ratings between easy and strenuous.
 Scenic vistas at the park include: Chimney Rock, Hog Rock, Thurmont Vista, and the Blue Ridge Summit Overlook.

 - Chimney Rock: At an elevation of about 1400 feet, looks out to the east over the Piedmont region.